 The New Testament explains that Jesus would be rejected by both Jews and Greeks.

 For indeed Jews ask for signs, and Greeks search for wisdom; but we preach Christ crucified, to Jews a stumbling block, and to Gentiles foolishness.
-1 Cor.
-1:22-23 (NASB)
+1 Corinthians 1:22-23 (NASB)

 God has given them signs that Jesus is the Messiah, but they do not want to believe.
 They seek a Messiah of their own making and desire.
 But there is only One who will establish an eternal government and bring everlasting peace and it is the Messiah Jesus Christ.